UPDATE (2 September 2021)

 Producer, songwriter and artist Beatrice Lewis will lead workshops at The Regional Sessions in Bendigo.

 We asked her why someone should go to The Regional Sessions, how to prepare, what to bring and more.

 Want to find out more about The Regional Sessions?
 We wrote about 10 things you need to know.

 The Regional Sessions Victoria kicks off in Gippsland, and winds its way through Wangaratta, Bendigo, Dandenong and finishes in Geelong.

 Attendees will participate in two songwriting workshops, led by that location's guest speakers.

-Beatrice Lewis of Haiku Hands, Kardajala Kirridarra, Beatrice, GO SKY will be a guest in Wagga.
+Beatrice Lewis of Haiku Hands, Kardajala Kirridarra, Beatrice, GO SKY will be a guest in Bendigo.
 An expert collaborator, producer, performer, vocalist, and, of course, songwriter, Beatrice is an experienced workshop mentor and has worked with music creators at all career stages.

 Get ready for The Regional Sessions with our Q & A with Beatrice.

 1. Can you tell us why a songwriter should attend the Regional Sessions?

 For me the greatest benefit of these sessions is getting to collaborate and work with other artists from your area.
 You can get and give feedback, create networks of people to work with, collaborate with, remix etc. And mainly just get inspired by all the amazing music that people are making in your community.